eliu0412/group-project-codelingo/README.md

 ### Microservices Architecture

-The backend of Duolingo for Programming utilizes a microservices architecture, ensuring modularity, scalability, and resilience.
+The backend of Codelingo utilizes a microservices architecture, ensuring modularity, scalability, and resilience.
 Here are key design patterns employed:

 1. **Service Discovery:**
    - Allows dynamic lookup of service instances, enabling services to find each other and communicate directly, even when they scale across multiple instances.